 Nobel Laureate.
-Professor of economics and international affairs at Princeton University's Woodrow Wilson School and distinguished scholar at the Luxembourg Income Study Center, The Graduate Center, City University of New York, where he will join the faculty in 2015.
+He is distinguished scholar at the Luxembourg Income Study Center, The Graduate Center, City University of New York, where he joined the faculty in 2015.
 Op-ed columnist and blogger for The New York Times.

 In 2008, Krugman was the sole recipient of the Nobel Memorial Prize in Economic Sciences for his work on international trade theory.
 In 2011, his blog, "The Conscience of Liberal," was ranked number one of The 25 Best Financial Blogs by Time magazine.
 The blog has approximately 1.23 million Twitter followers.